50 Interesting Sex Facts You Probably Didn’t Know

 Older people have some of the best sex

 Too many people assume that retirement age means retiring from more than just your job, giving up hope of having an active sex life.
 This does not need to be true, not even when you’re talking about menopause, says Sarah de la Torre, MD, an OB/GYN at Seattle Ob-Gyn Group.
 In fact, having a lot of sexual experience can mean your sex life is more fulfilling than younger people’s.
 Following a healthy lifestyle by exercising, eating right, and managing stress are the key to a healthy bedroom.
 If you’re still experiencing pain or loss of libido, talk your doctor about treatment options, she says.
-Find out the best ages to peak at everything in life.

 Sex toys are unregulated